Meet the Sambournes

 Linley Sambourne married Marion Herapath in 1874 and moved into 18 Stafford Terrace shortly afterwards.
 They were to live there for the rest of their lives with their children Roy and Maud and a changing line-up of household staff.

 Mary Ann (Marion) Sambourne (1851-1914) was the daughter of Mary Ann Walker and Spencer Herapath, a successful stockbroker.
 Marion grew up in Kensington, in a house just round the corner from Stafford Terrace, and remained close to her family after her marriage.
+She married Linley Sambourne in 1874 and they had two children, Maud and Roy.
 As was expected of married women in the Victorian era, Marion’s life revolved around her husband and children.
-She was a skilful seamstress and embroiderer, was an adept at running a household and had a good head for managing money.
-She recorded her life in her diaries which she kept from the time of her marriage up until her death in 1914.
+She was a skilful seamstress and embroiderer, was adept at running a household and had a good head for managing money.
+She recorded her life in her diaries which she kept from 1882 up until her death in 1914.
 These diaries are preserved in the museum archive and provide a remarkable insight into the life of a middle-class housewife during this period.

 Mawdley (Roy) Herapath Sambourne (1878-1946) was born at his parents' home, 18 Stafford Terrace, and except for brief periods of absence, lived in this house all of his life.
 He studied at Eton College from 1891 and later went up to University College Oxford but did not apply himself and left in 1900 without a degree.
 After working on the Stock Exchange in the City, Roy entered into a trading partnership with Ernest Pohl.
 He was never enthusiastic about his career in the City and compensated by pursuing a full life of pleasure.
 Roy was a lifelong bachelor, with a passion for the theatre and was friends with several of the leading actresses of the day.

 The Sambournes typically had four female live-in servants at any one time, with the roles changing slightly as the children got older.
 The key appointment was the cook, who was responsible for the kitchen and would also have done most the household shopping.
 Marion records in her diaries the difficulties of finding and keeping a good cook, with some leaving after just a few months.
 When Maud and Roy were young, the family employed a nursemaid, who would have helped Marion look after the children.
 This role was later replaced by a governess who was in charge of Maud’s education.
-A parlourmaid was responsible for cleaning the house, waiting at the dining table and answering the door to visitors.
-She would have been assisted by a housemaid, who would have done the harder cleaning chores, such as washing the floors, setting the fires, and bringing up hot water for the bath.
+A parlour maid was responsible for cleaning the house, waiting at the dining table and answering the door to visitors.
+She was assisted by a housemaid, who was tasked with the harder cleaning chores, such as washing the floors, setting the fires, and bringing up hot water for the bath.
 The Sambournes also employed a groom who tended to the horses and drove the carriage.

 Anne Messel, later Countess of Rosse